wp-plugins/wp-flybox/readme.txt

 == Description ==

 Social media floating fly out tabbed boxes.
 Can be located on either side of screen.
-FlyBoxes include Facebook, Twitter, Pinterest, LinkedIn, Google Plus, Youtube, Feedburner, Flickr, DeviantArt, Instagram, and Contact Me.
+FlyBoxes include Facebook, Twitter, Pinterest, LinkedIn, Google Plus, Youtube, Feedburner, Flickr, DeviantArt, Vimeo, Instagram, and Contact Me.

 Tab colors can be customized to match any theme.